Loadmaster: Duties

-The Loadmaster role involves complex mathematical and engineering calculations to ensure aircraft balance and safety throughout a flight.
-Loadmasters utilize physics, moments, engineering formulas, charts, graphs, and heavily applied basic algebra and trigonometry mathematics to determine the proper placement of cargo and passengers, ensuring the aircraft remains within permissible center of gravity limits.
-These skilled and certified weight and balance planners act as aviation engineering technicians (devoid of this title), with many holding an Associate in Applied Science (AAS) in Aviation Operations, which provides the foundational knowledge necessary for this technical job.
-While not all loadmasters officially obtain their AAS degree, every qualified loadmaster who earns their wings and completes Loadmaster School is awarded 45 accredited Community College of the Air Force (CCAF) credits toward the AAS.
-To complete the degree, loadmasters only need to take five elective classes at either the CCAF or any accredited university or community college.

-Beyond basic planning, loadmasters must ensure that cargo is placed in such a way as to prevent overloading sensitive sections of the airframe and cargo floor.
-Unusual cargo may require special equipment to be loaded safely aboard the aircraft, which can limit the feasible placement of other cargo.
-Tactically, loadmasters play a critical role in combat readiness as they are responsible for determining the load order of aircraft so that more tactically important material (e.g., ammunition) is off-loaded first and therefore ready to deploy faster than other support items.
-This is especially crucial at forward operating bases.
+The loadmaster performs the calculations and plans cargo and passenger placement so that the weight distribution is within permissible center of gravity limits for the aircraft throughout the flight.
+Loadmasters ensure cargo is placed on the aircraft in such a way as to prevent overloading sensitive sections of the airframe and cargo floor.
+Considerations are also given to civilian and military regulations which may prohibit the placement of one type of cargo in proximity to another.
+Unusual cargo may require special equipment to be loaded safely aboard the aircraft, limiting where the other cargo may feasibly be placed.
+Tactically, loadmasters may also directly affect combat readiness as they are also responsible for determining the load order of aircraft so that more tactically important material (e.g. ammunition) is off-loaded first and therefore ready to deploy faster than other support items; this may be especially important to forward operating bases.

-While the loadmaster may physically load the aircraft, their primary responsibility is to supervise loading crews and procedures.
-Once positioned aboard the aircraft, the loadmaster ensures that cargo is properly secured, as an unexpected shift of the load can cause serious handling problems for the aircraft.
-Chains, straps, and integrated cargo locks are among the most common tools used to secure cargo.
-Because cargo may shift during abrupt maneuvers, the loadmaster must determine the appropriate types, quantity, and placement of cargo restraints to prevent such occurrences.
+The loadmaster may physically load the aircraft, but primarily supervises loading crews and procedures.
+Once positioned aboard the aircraft, the loadmaster ensures that their charge is properly secured, as an unexpected shift of the load can produce serious handling problems for the aircraft.
+Chains, straps, and integrated cargo locks are among the most common tools used to secure the cargo.
+Because cargo may shift during abrupt maneuvers, the loadmaster must determine the appropriate type(s), quantity and placement of cargo restraint.

-Many loadmasters are also required to be qualified for "aerial delivery" of paratroops or cargo by parachute.
-Compared to the relatively routine transportation of cargo, airdrops are a highly technical and potentially dangerous undertaking.
-In some situations, the most effective way to resupply ground troops is by aerial delivery of equipment, ammunition, food, and medical supplies.
-Many military victories have been dependent in large part upon these aerial deliveries.
+Many loadmasters may also be required to be qualified for "aerial delivery" of paratroops or cargo by parachute.
+Compared to the relatively routine transportation of cargo, airdrops can be a highly technical and dangerous undertaking.
+Under some situations, the most effective way to resupply ground troops is by aerial delivery of equipment, ammunition, food, and medical supplies.
+Many military victories have been dependent in large part upon aerial delivery.

-Cargo helicopter loadmasters also provide aircraft clearance information and direct pilots to safe positions when landing and taking off.
+Cargo helicopter loadmasters provide aircraft clearance information and direct pilots to safe positions when landing and taking off.